tinfoil-knight/glin/README.md

 - This implementation doesn't have the `clock` native function as added by the author of the book.
 - Extensions Implemented:
   - C-style Block Comments (without nesting)
+  - REPL automatically prints the results for single expressions

 ## Attribution